Southampton-RSG/2021-11-1-socobio-crs/novice/shell/03-pipefilter.md

 > any command line parameters, so it reads from standard input, but we
 > have told the shell to send the contents of `sc_climate_data_10.csv` to `wc`'s
 > standard input.

+If you're interested in how pipes work in more technical detail, see the description after the exercises.

 ## Exercises